 - Facility upgrades and refurbishments

 Tools like Google Analytics 4, SEMrush, Ahrefs and Looker Studio help you measure performance and refine your content strategy.
+The important part is not the tool, it’s having tracking you trust, and reporting that doesn’t take half a day.

 Social media and content marketing platforms for engaging stakeholders

-- Showcase project wins
+- Showcase project wins (with enough detail to be believable)

-- Build trust with engineers and architects
+- Build trust with engineers and architects (clear thinking beats hype)

-- Demonstrate capability and compliance
+- Demonstrate capability and compliance (without burying people in PDFs)

 Consistency matters.
 A platform that simplifies scheduling, brand governance and reporting will keep your message clear across channels.
+And it stops content becoming a “when we have time” job that never happens.

 Steps to build a customised martech stack for your construction company